 We deal with large quantities of documents and records.
-It's important to know how long these should be retained and how to properly dispose of them.
+It's important to know how long these should be retained and how to properly dispose them.
 You should understand and follow the Document Retention policy and relevant country procedures.

-† Refer to Frontgrade's Records Retention policy
+† Refer to Document Retention policy